 - Measure your progress

-The best way to stick to your resolutions for 2017 is to set regular appointments with yourself to review your goals and the progress you’re making towards them.
+The best way to stick to your resolutions is to set regular appointments with yourself to review your goals and the progress you’re making towards them.
 No matter whether it suits you better to reflect on your resolutions once a week, every month or at the end of each quarter – just setting this time aside is an important step towards achieving your dreams.
 It’s all about looking back to see what you have done right and whether you need to change your attitude or actions going forward.